e-SPRESSO WEBINAR: How to Properly Choose and Apply a DFT Method for Pore Size Analysis

 Trainer: Dr. Katie Cychosz Struckhoff

-Dr. Struckhoff, Anton Paar QuantaTec’s head of applications, has more than 10 years of experience in powder and porous materials characterization, most of those with Quantachrome Instruments before Anton Paar’s acquisition in 2018.
+Dr. Struckhoff, Anton Paar QuantaTec’s head of applications, has more than 10 years of experience in powder and porous materials characterization.
 Dr. Struckhoff graduated from the University of Michigan with a PhD in materials chemistry.
 She is the author on 30 scientific publications in the porous materials field, has presented at major conferences around the world, and advises researchers daily in experimental design and data interpretation.